ixkaito/jekyll-api-boilerplate/README.md

 ## Deploying to Github Pages

+1. Make sure to change the `url` to yours in `_config.yml`.

-1. Inside the directory, execute:
+2. Inside the directory, execute:

    ```bash
    $ bundle exec rake deploy
    ```

-2. You can then see the generated JSON file at a URL like this: http://username.github.io/jekyll-api-boilerplate/api/v1/pages.json.
+3. You can then see the generated JSON file at a URL like this: http://username.github.io/jekyll-api-boilerplate/api/v1/pages.json.